ranibb/market-watch/README.md

 - **PrimeVue Component Library:** The entire UI is built with PrimeVue, providing a consistent, professional, and accessible design system.
 - **Dark/Light Mode:** A fully implemented, theme-aware dark mode that affects all components and global styles.
-- **Skeleton Loaders & Transitions:** Smooth page transitions and skeleton loaders create a fast, fluid, and modern perceived performance.
+- **Debounced Input:** User input on the search bar is debounced to prevent excessive API calls and provide a smoother experience.
-- **Global Notifications:** A decoupled **Toast** notification system handles all user feedback (errors, successes) in a non-intrusive way.
+- **Global Notifications:** A decoupled **Toast** notification system handles all user feedback.
-- **Confirmation Dialogs:** A promise-based confirmation service for sensitive actions like logging out.

 ### Functionality

 - **Full Authentication:** Complete user authentication and session management using **Firebase Authentication**.
-- **Protected Routes:** A robust navigation guard in `vue-router` protects authenticated routes from unauthorized access.
+- **Protected Routes:** A robust navigation guard in `vue-router` protects authenticated routes.
-- **Enterprise-Grade DataTable:** The main dashboard features a PrimeVue `<DataTable>` with **lazy-loaded, server-side pagination and sorting**.
+- **Enterprise-Grade DataTable:** The main dashboard features a PrimeVue `<DataTable>` with **lazy-loaded, server-side pagination and debounced server-side search**.
 This ensures the application is highly performant, even with millions of potential records.
 - **Data Visualization:** The detail view includes a client-side chart using `Chart.js` to display historical price data, fetched on-demand.

 ---